France to hold event focused on Indo-Pacific under its EU presidency | Law-Order

 Asserting that France has an Indo-Pacific resident presence, Jaishankar called for strengthening the India-France partnership and said that focusing it on the Indo-Pacific is timely.

-''I welcome the invite for EU Ministerial Forum being organized by France next month and it will be an honor to participate in it,'' he said.
+''I welcome the invite for EU Ministerial Forum being organised by France next month and it will be an honour to participate in it,'' he said.

+Jaishankar further said it is time to take India-France ties to the next level.
+Le Drian also said tensions in Ukraine will not prevent the EU from pursuing the Indo-Pacific strategy.

+Talking about Russia, he said ''we believe Russia is in Europe'' and it is for Russia to not be a power of disequilibrium but a power of stability.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)